 - 230. Advance Pricing Arrangements (APAs) are an additional important component of the MAP program in many Contracting States.
 The implementation and promotion of APA programs is seen by many jurisdictions as a desirable goal given the certainty they provide to both taxpayers and tax administrations and because they offer a cost-effective method to reduce the number of future transfer pricing disputes. - 231.
 An APA is a bilateral agreement through which the tax authorities of two Contracting States determine, upon application by the taxpayer and in advance of the relevant taxable period, the tax consequences in both States of specific related party transactions and/or activities.
-In an APA, the competent authorities prospectively agree on a transfer pricing methodology and its application to identified non-arm's length transactions and/or activities, with the objective of avoiding the potential international double taxation that may often arise in transfer pricing cases. - 232.
-Of course, an APA will only be available to a taxpayer if a Contracting State has instituted an APA program.
+In an APA, the competent authorities prospectively agree on a transfer pricing methodology and its application to identified non-arm's length transactions and/or activities, with the objective of avoiding the potential international double taxation that may often arise in transfer pricing cases.

+- 232. Of course, an APA will only be available to a taxpayer if a Contracting State has instituted an APA program.
 As with many other aspects of the MAP, Article 25 of the UN Model is silent with respect to APAs.
 A Contracting State that wishes to establish an APA program must accordingly develop its own procedures for the conduct of the APA program. - 233.
 As an initial matter, a Contracting State that institutes an APA program must determine how a taxpayer requests an APA, including, for example, the format of an APA request and related documentation requirements.
 The Contracting State must also determine how APA requests will be processed, and, more generally, how its APA program will be administered.
-This information and other guidance should be made readily available to the public to promote transparency and to encourage taxpayer use of the APA program.24 - 234.
+This information and other guidance should be made readily available to the public to promote transparency and to encourage taxpayer use of the APA program. - 234.
 Contracting States must also jointly determine how bilateral APA negotiations will be conducted.
 The generally applicable MAP procedures may provide some guidance in this regard, but certain modifications or adaptations may be appropriate in light of the unique characteristics and complexity of transfer pricing cases.
-In particular, in developing bilateral procedures for APA negotiations, the Contracting States should take into account the specific requirements of their domestic transfer pricing laws, including, for example, their requirements with respect to documentation.
+In particular, in developing bilateral procedures for APA negotiations, the Contracting States should take into account the specific requirements of their domestic transfer pricing laws, including, for example, their requirements with respect to documentation. - 235.
+Although APA negotiations are conducted pursuant to the general authority of the MAP article, the Contracting States must also determine the interaction of their domestic laws with an APA.
+A Contracting State should clarify the legal effect of an APA under its domestic law, preferably in the public guidance promulgated with respect to its APA program.
+A Contracting State should also examine whether changes to its domestic law are necessary to implement an APA program, which may include an examination of issues such as the scope of the competent authority's legal authority and the ability of a tax administration to enter into an agreement with a taxpayer with respect to prospective tax liabilities.